bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Michael: 00:51:57

-Yeah but why wouldn't you use the tether chain, the plasma thing?
+Yeah but why wouldn't you use the Tether chain, the plasma thing?

 What's the advantage of using it over `Lightning` with all its intrinsic downsides?